ModuleLoader/es-module-loader/README.md

 ## Projects using us

-* [JSPM Loader](https://github.com/jspm/jspm-loader/) is a RequireJS-style loader using our polyfill to load ES6, AMD, CommonJS and global modules
+* [SystemJS](https://github.com/guybedford/systemjs) provides the `System` loader with AMD, CommonJS and global module support, as well as semver version management and a RequireJS-style plugin system and map configuration.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).